berayboztepe/MyToDo/README.md

 # Buttons

 - Let's start from adding new tasks.
 When you click the button, a frame which looks exact like below will welcome you.
 You need to enter the task number you want to add.
-Warning: The text must be integer or you will see an error message!
+Warning: The text must be integer or higher than 0 or you will see an error message!

 ![image](https://user-images.githubusercontent.com/44292203/202723047-5e8e15ca-0962-4d34-bc33-68e75ec2cc83.png)